hjha225/cs499s18p09/shelbyo.md

 On Friday, I met with Tricia and Hannah to install Qt, and I worked through a simple tutorial involving layouts and buttons to start familiarizing myself with the framework.

+## Week of 2/19

+This was a busy week in other classes, for me and others, so we weren't able to meet much this week.
+Most of my efforts simply went into better familiarizing myself with QT, and planning for next week.

+## Week of 2/26